Moesif/moesif-servlet/README.md

     <filter-name>MoesifFilter</filter-name>
     <url-pattern>/*</url-pattern>
   </filter-mapping>
 ```

-You may have to override `onStartup()` to pass in the MoesifConfiguration object.
+You may have to override `onStartup()` to pass in the `MoesifConfiguration` object.

 ### Jersey Servlet

-There are multiple ways to run Jersey, as a Java Servlet or embedded with a Java NIO framework like Grizzly.
-This subsection focuses on running Jersey as a Servlet.
+You can run Jersey in multiple ways, as a Java servlet or embedded with a Java NIO framework like Grizzly.
+This subsection focuses on running Jersey as a servlet.

-Edit the web.xml file to add your Moesif Application Id that you obtained from your Moesif Account.
+Edit the `web.xml` file and add [your Moesif Application ID](#get-your-moesif-application-id).

 ```xml
   <filter>